Alex Tapscott interview: Taking stock of the blockchain revolution

 VentureBeat: As far as the generation of technology, I’m coming across more pitches from startups that are going to make blockchain both secure and fast.
 There seemed to be this tradeoff early on.
 The Hedera Hashgraph people recently raised a lot of money on their blockchain alternative idea, to make a network that could operate with millions of transactions per second.
 Does this seem like a big problem for everyone to tackle?

 Tapscott: Scalability is one of the most critical challenges.
 It’s a bottleneck.
-There’s a cool use case—are you familiar with CryptoKitties?
+There’s a cool use case — are you familiar with CryptoKitties?
 It’s an interesting application of a technology.
 I think crypto collectibles is going to be a huge area.
 But in the early days, it bogged the Ethereum network down with its transaction volumes.
 We’ve seen that before with large ICO activity.
 It’s an example of how the network is amazingly powerful in some ways, but in other ways, if it can’t handle one application, how are we going to put something like the NASDAQ on the Ethereum network?
 It’s not feasible today.

-Hashgraph is one of many—what do they call themselves?
+Hashgraph is one of many — what do they call themselves?
 Third-generation blockchain protocols?
 They’re trying to do what Ethereum does in the sense that it’s a general-purpose platform.
 You can use it for a lot of applications.
 It’s customizable.
 You can use it for permissioned and permissionless use cases.
 However, it’s also secure and scalable.